Obstetric Evaluation: Do I Need One?

 Now you know more about what will happen when you come to your first obstetric physical therapy appointment.
 You can come in for your evaluation without a referral, but we recommend talking to your OB/GYN about continuing treatment.
 Your physical therapist will communicate with your doctor every step of the way, including getting their sign-off on treatment plans.

 Our women’s health team at EW Motion Therapy can meet you where you are in your journey and serve as an encouraging ally and expert member of your care team, including advising on staying fit and keeping yourself and your baby healthy.
-If you are curious about what obstetric physical therapy can do for you, click the button below to download our self-assessment and see if our program fits your needs.
+If you are curious about what women's health physical therapy can do for you, click the button below to download our answers to 20 frequently asked questions.